Saturday, December 30, 2006

 Kode 9 is dubstep's philosopher laureate.
 His aphorisms range from the revelatory:

 'Most of the people that produce and DJ dubstep were into jungle and it’s almost like we know jungle so well now that we don’t need to hear the fast breakbeats; it’s in our bodies already.
-What was exciting about jungle has almost been internalized into our systems, so we don’t need so many elements any more to get the same vibe.'
+What was exciting about jungle has almost been internalized into our systems, so we don’t need so many elements any more to get the same vibe.'to the incomprehensible:

 8/10